noahhorlacher/stackalog/README.md

-# THIS IS A WORK IN PROGRESS!
+# 🚧 THIS IS A WORK IN PROGRESS! 🚧

-Stackalog is a Swiss inventory management app, so expect the German language and the Frank currency.
+Stackalog is a Swiss 🇨🇭 inventory management app, so expect the German language 🇩🇪 and the Frank currency 💸.
-It allows you to log your inventory items (called logs) and create folders (called stacks).
+It allows you to log your inventory items (called logs 📦) and create folders (called stacks 🗂️).
-You can then **stack** your **logs**, in other words, create folders, where one log can be in many stacks.
+You can then **stack** your **logs** – in other words, create folders, *BUT* one log can be in many stacks.
-These stacks with logs are your catalog – *cough cough* I mean, your stackalog.
+These stacks with logs are your catalog – *cough cough* I mean, your stackalog. 😏

-## Tech stack
+## 🛠️ Tech stack

-Powered with (insert quirky emoji) by:
+Powered with ⚡ by:
-- Nuxt 3
+- Nuxt 3 🚀
-- Nitro server (integrated in Nuxt)
+- Nitro server (integrated in Nuxt) 🔥
-- Drizzle ORM
+- Drizzle ORM 🌧️
-- shadcn-vue
+- shadcn-vue 🧩
-- Tailwind
+- Tailwind 💨

-## Roadmap
+## 🗺️ Roadmap

 - Basic CRUD with Nitro ✅
 - Update routes for logs, stacks & users ✅
 - Password generation ✅
 - Add logs to stacks with search
 - Auth with Nitro
 - Preferences functionality
 - Reset Password
 - User, category & subcategory suggestions with combobox
 - Add filters to search
 - Generate PDF report (from stack or log search)
 - Export CSV & XLSX
 - Generate barcode
 - Generate QR code
 - Update FAQ and create documentation
 - Create promotional website
 - Create video tutorials

-## Setup
+## ⚙️ Setup

 Make sure to install dependencies: